Guess the Word Game — Play Unlimited, Free

 Will this come in languages other than English?+

-Yes, that is the plan.
-Chinese is next, then Spanish, Portuguese, French, German, Japanese.
+Yes — Chinese is already live.
+Spanish, Portuguese, French, German, and Japanese are next.
 Each language gets its own independently-curated answer pool — nothing is machine-translated from English, because a good answer word in one language is often a flat word in another.

 What kind of words can be the answer?+